A First Nations man wearing a checked shirt and playing guitar on stage with a rock band in front of an Aboriginal flag.

 The significance of this event was evident when everyone arrived in Sydney, with pioneers of Aboriginal music and members of the bands No Fixed Address and Us Mob joining friends and associates.

 It was a very emotional experience for everyone involved.
 Some were reconnecting after a 20-year period.
 Others were reflecting on their shared experiences of the trials and tribulations of challenging adversity through music, experiences that became the foundation of the film.
+For us, it was an honour to work with these legends of Aboriginal music and have them share their stories with the NFSA.

 The songs of No Fixed Address and Us Mob gave voice to the concerns of the Aboriginal community at that time.
 Their uncompromising and politically charged music and lyrics challenged mainstream society's views about Aboriginal people, and this was reinforced by the release of the film.